tygyh/bg2-tweaks-and-tricks/docs/convenience.md

 The component will decompress the files.
 Don't expect wonders.
 Maybe some 10-30% improvement.

-### Add BG1 tomes stats bonuses to new BG2 characters
+### Add BG1 tome stats bonuses to new BG2 characters

-To brand new BG2 charaters, gives the stat bonuses that they were supposed to gain from tomes in BG1.
+To brand new BG2 characters, gives the stat bonuses that they were supposed to gain from tomes in BG1.
 The subcomponents are self-describing:

 - Either each stat gets +1
 - Or each stat except Wisdom gets +1, Wisdom gets +3